-Dr David Miller is senior lecturer in the Department of English Literature, at Manchester Metropolitan University and is the general editor of the Journal of Literature and Trauma Studies.
-His publications include a monograph on poetry and philosophy and articles dealing with critical theory and poetry.
-His most recent publication is a study of the poetic undercurrents in the work of Ernst Bloch for Duke University Press (SIC Series) and a forthcoming mongraph on Keats and the poetics of loss.
+Dr David Miller is senior lecturer in the Department of English Literature, at Manchester Metropolitan University and the general editor of the Journal of Literature and Trauma Studies.
+His publications include a monograph on poetry and philosophy and articles dealing with critical theory, trauma, melancholy and poetry.
+His most recent publication is a study of the poetic undercurrents in the work of Ernst Bloch for Duke University Press and a forthcoming monograph on Keats and the poetics of loss.

-I have taught at universities in Rome, Edinburgh and Paris and this wider cultural experience informs my approach to both undergradaute and graduate teaching.
+I have taught at universities in Rome, Edinburgh and Paris and this wider cultural experience informs my approaches to both undergradaute and graduate teaching.

-I have a keen interest in Italian and Russian history and culture.
+I have an ongoing interest in Italian and Russian twentieth century history and culture.

 I maintain an interest in the sport of boxing, its history and also in high quality boxing journalism and writing by writers such as A.J.
 Leibling, Mailer, Pearce Egan and Joyce Carol Oats and so on.